KentaYoshioka/fcm_server/README.md

    ```
 4. Copy `.env.example` file and create `.env` file.
 5. Replace in the `.env` file with your own information.
+6. Place serviceAccountKey.json, the Firebase private key, in the repository.

 ## Linux
 1. Launch